LEMUR: Learned Multi-Vector Retrieval

 This also explains why the performance gap to 10240-dimensional FDEs is even larger in the end-to-end setting.
-While using the value $d^\prime=4096$ leads to lower latency than $d^\prime = 2048$ on some of the datasets (see Appendix~\ref{app:ablation}), the differences in performance are small.
-Hence, we use $d^\prime=2048$ in our end-to-end experiments to decrease the memory consumption.
+While using the value $d^\prime = 4096$ leads to lower latency than $d^\prime = 2048$ on some of the datasets (see Appendix~\ref{app:ablation}), the differences in performance are small.
+Hence, we use $d^\prime = 2048$ in our end-to-end experiments to reduce memory consumption.

-\textbf{ANNS library vs. exact inference.} Finally, we study the effect of using an ANNS index instead of evaluating the exact inner products \eqref{eq:inner_products} to retrieve the top-$k^\prime$ candidate documents.
-On small datasets ($m \leq 50000$), evaluating the exact inner products is sufficiently fast.
-However, on large datasets, an ANNS index has potential to speed up retrieval significantly.
-We compare exact inner product computation to approximate top-$k^\prime$ retrieval using the Glass~\cite{PyGlass} ANNS library on the NQ dataset (with $m = 2681468$ documents).
-The results (Fig.~\ref{fig:ablation_ANNS}) show that using an ANNS library speeds up retrieval significantly at recall levels $ < 0.95$.